Diocese of Wichita: 1870 to 1900

 The first Catholic church in Wichita, St. Mary's, was dedicated in 1872.
 That same year, the first Catholic parish was organized in Hutchinson, holding its services in a granary.
-The first resident pastor within the Wichita area was appointed in 1873.
+The first resident pastor within the Wichita area was appointed in 1873.Miège resigned as vicar in 1874.

 The Diocese of Leavenworth, covering all of Kansas, was erected in 1877 by Pius IX.
-He named Reverend Louis Fink as its first bishop.
+He named Louis Fink as its first bishop.
 Kansas grew so rapidly over the next ten years that Fink petitioned the Vatican to establish two new dioceses in the western part of the state.

 In 1887, Pope Leo XIII erected the Diocese of Wichita, taking southwestern Kansas from the Diocese of Leavenworth.
-The pope named Reverend James O'Reilly as the first bishop of Wichita, but he died before his consecration.
+The pope named James O'Reilly as the first bishop of Wichita, but he died before his consecration.

-In 1888, Leo XIII appointed Reverend John J. Hennessy of the Diocese of St. Louis to replace O'Reilly.
+In 1888, Leo XIII appointed John J. Hennessy of St. Louis to replace O'Reilly.
 Hennessy found a struggling new diocese, missionary in nature.
 The first census in 1889 showed a Catholic population of 8,000 with 16 priests.
 In 1890, Hennessy persuaded the Sisters of the Sorrowful Mother to take over management of St. Francis Hospital in Wichita.
-In 1898, he convened the first diocesan synod.
+Today it is Ascension Via Christi St. Francis Hospital, In 1898, Hennessy convened the first diocesan synod.

 1900 to 1950

 Hennessy broke ground for the Cathedral of the Immaculate Conception in Wichita in 1906 and laid the cornerstone the following October; it was dedicated by Cardinal James Gibbons in 1912.
 By the early 1900s, the Catholic population had reached 32,000 in 97 parishes, most with schools.
 Bishop of Wichita for 32 years, Hennessy died in 1920.

-In 1921, Monsignor Augustus Schwertner of the Diocese of Cleveland was appointed bishop of the Diocese of Wichita by Pope Benedict XV.
-When Schwertner arrived in Wichita, the diocese contained 110 priests, 81 parishes, 49 parochial schools, and eight hospitals to serve a Catholic population of 36,905.
+In 1921, Augustus Schwertner of the Diocese of Cleveland was appointed bishop of the Diocese of Wichita by Pope Benedict XV.
+When he arrived in Wichita, the diocese had 110 priests, 81 parishes, 49 parochial schools, and eight hospitals to serve a Catholic population of 36,905.
 By his final year as bishop in 1939, the diocese had 56,248 Catholics, 155 priests, 97 parishes, 65 parochial schools, and 13 hospitals.
 Sacred Heart Junior College in Wichita was established in 1933 by the Sisters Adorers of the Blood of Christ.
 It is now Newman University.

 After Schwertner died in 1939, Pope Pius XII named Auxiliary Bishop Christian Winkelmann of St. Louis as the next bishop of Wichita.
-Winkelmann died in 1946.
-Pius XII then appointed Monsignor Mark Carroll from St. Louis as Winkelmann's replacement.
-In 1948, Carroll called for the repeal of the state prohibition law against alcohol sales, calling it "an unwarrantable infringement" on "reasonable liberty".
+He died in 1946.
+Pius XII then appointed Mark Carroll from St. Louis as Winkelmann's successor.
+In 1948, Carroll called for the repeal of the state prohibition law against alcohol sales, calling it "an unwarrantable infringement" on "reasonable liberty."
 He was an outspoken proponent of ecumenism and of the use of vernacular in the Mass.
 Winkelmann also supported the American Civil Rights Movement, and stated that his self-confessed mission was "to preach equality of man and dignity and worth."